 The final flower in this collection of Christmas flowers is that of the Christmas Cactus (Schlumbergera).

-Christmas cactus originate from Brazil and can bloom flowers in a wide variety of colors, including red, purple, orange, pink, and cream.
+Christmas cactus originates from Brazil and can bloom in a wide variety of colours, including red, purple, orange, pink, and cream.

-There are more paintings of other variety of cacti on Pictureboxblue too.
+There are more paintings of other varieties of cacti on Pictureboxblue, too.

 This cactus is featured in the Christmas Botanical print collection.
 And there is a tutorial here for a paper crafted cactus.